-Yes No Do you have a policy of placing students on a waiting list? Х
+Yes No Do you have a policy of placing students on a waiting list? Х ls your waiting list ranked?
+Yes No f yes, do you release that information to students?
+Do you release that information to school counselors?

-If yes, please answer the questions below for Fall 2021 admissions:
+If yes, please answer the questions below for Fall 2022 admissions: